Connectors

 3. Connect via Aurora UI

-- Navigate to Connectors > Confluence
+- Navigate to Connectors > Atlassian

 - Click Connect with Atlassian